Core modules in autumn semester are:

 This module will introduce students to specific energy supply technologies for various end-use e.g. heating, refrigeration, cooling, air conditioning and electricity. the module is mainly project-driven with emphasis on the use of a wide range of evaluation methods to assess the technical & economic performance of the technologies.
 The latest regulations and policies relating to the application of energy systems will be examined where applicable.

 Dissertation: (Compulsory for MSc) 60 credits

 Students select any topic of research with relevance to renewable energy and buildings in any part of the world, which they investigate with the help of their supervisors.
 Investigations could be based on theoretical or computer simulation or a combination of these tools.
-Dissertations should normally be submitted by the end of September.
+Dissertations should normally be submitted by the first week of September.

 Required total credits for MSc: 180 credits

 Please note that all module details are subject to change.
 For more details about our modules, please see the module catalogue.